shirtsgroup/physical_validation/doc/userguide.rst

-The choice whether the total energy is chosen for the comparison or only the potential energy (`total_energy=False`), is of lesser importance in this case, as the kinetic energy does have the correct distribution, as can be tested separately using the `kineticenergy` module.
+The choice whether the total energy is chosen for the comparison or only the potential energy (`total_energy=False`), is of lesser importance in this case, as the kinetic energy does have the correct distribution, as can be tested separately using the `kinetic_energy` module.
 The commands listed above will print results from different analysis, including linear fit and maximum-likelihood analysis of with both analytical and bootstrapped error estimate.
 As an example,